TegaOlomu/TegaOlomu/README.md

 - 🔍 Hunt threats like they're easter eggs
 - 💥 Simulate attacks (safely, I promise)
-- 🛡️ Build detections & monitor logs like a cyber gremlin
+- 🛡️ Build detections, monitor logs, and enforce controls like a cyber gremlin
-- 📚 Constantly Googling stuff I *should* know already
+- 📚 Map policies to regulations and frameworks to keep systems audit-ready

 ---